Fast chess: World Rapid championships before 2012

 In 1987, Garry Kasparov (the World Champion of classical chess at the time) and Nigel Short played a 6-game exhibition Rapid match ("Speed Chess Challenge") at the London Hippodrome, won by Kasparov 4–2.

-The 1988 victory by Anatoly Karpov in Mazatlan was officially called the World Active Championship, but FIDE changed the word 'active' to 'rapid' soon after.
+The 1988 victory by Anatoly Karpov in Mazatlán was officially called the World Active Championship, but FIDE changed the word 'active' to 'rapid' soon after.

 In 1992, FIDE held the Women's World Rapid and Blitz Championship in Budapest, Hungary.
 Both Rapid and Blitz Championships were won by Susan Polgar.

 The 2001 victory by Garry Kasparov in the FIDE World Cup of Rapid Chess (organized by the French Chess Federation in Cannes) was held contemporaneously to the Melody Amber rapids (thus splitting the top players between the two events), and it is sometimes considered to be official, although it was never named as a "championship" but rather a "world cup".

 Viswanathan Anand won the official FIDE 2003 Rapid Championship at the 6th Cap d'Agde event.
 After no bids in 2004, FIDE optioned the 2005 Rapid to Cap d'Agde, but it was not held.
 Teimour Radjabov won the 2006 7th Cap d’Agde Rapid Chess Tournament, but this had no FIDE status.

 The yearly Frankfurt or Mainz events hosted by the Chess Tigers (2001–2010) were considered as the traditional rapid chess championship, and it often received world championship billing in the absence of an annual FIDE-recognized championship.
 In its last two years, the 2009 Grenkeleasing World Rapid Chess Championship in Mainz was won by Levon Aronian, and the 2010 Open GRENKE Rapid World Championship in Mainz was won by Gata Kamsky.
 The Association of Chess Professionals (ACP) also held a World Rapid Cup in some of these years, and the annual Amber chess tournament (1992 to 2011) also had a rapid segment.
 There was also occasionally a Eurotel Trophy or Intel Grand Prix event, each of which would be of high stature.